epellini/epellini/README.md

-I'm Enrico, a computer programming student on a mission to create digital experiences.
-My journey into programming began 3 years ago when I made a career changing decision and decided to go back to school.
-Since then, I've been exploring various forms of software development, with a particular interest for web development and application development.
+I'm Enrico, a computer programming student, and I'm all about creating some cool digital experiences!
+Three years ago, I went back to school to pursue a career change.
+Since then, I've been exploring various forms of software development, with a particular interest in web and application development.

-🌐 **Web Development:** I love making beautiful and user-friendly websites.
-You can find some of my web projects in my repositories.
+🌐 **Web Development:** I enjoy creating useful and user-friendly websites.

-📱 **Application Development:** I enjoy building applications that solve real-world problems.
-Whether it's a mobile app or a desktop application, I'm always up for the challenge of making software that makes life easier.
+📱 **Application Development:** I enjoy building apps that can make life a little bit easier.

 🎮 **Game Development:** Game development is my creative outlet.
 I've dabbled in Unity and C# to create fun and interactive games.
-Check out my game projects to see some of my work.

 🔍 **Learning and Growing:** As a student, I'm constantly learning and expanding my skills.
-I believe that technology has the power to shape our world in a positive way, and I'm excited to be a part of it.

 ---